nikitakaraevv/ray-tracing-engine/README.md

 # Ray tracing engine
 A C++ based renderer developed from scratch.
 It utilizes either ray tracing or path tracing to render a scene.
 The renderer supports global illumination, [microfacet reflections](http://www.pbr-book.org/3ed-2018/Reflection_Models/Microfacet_Models.html), shadows, and area lights.
 Rendering can be done either with or without construction of a [photon map](https://en.wikipedia.org/wiki/Photon_mapping).

-Most of the theory from the [Image Synthesis course](http://www.enseignement.polytechnique.fr/informatique/INF584/) and [Physically Based Rendering book](http://www.pbr-book.org)
+Most of the theory from the [Image Synthesis course](http://www.enseignement.polytechnique.fr/informatique/INF584/) and the [Physically Based Rendering book](http://www.pbr-book.org).

 ## Examples
 Ray Tracing                |   Path Tracing